Lukakva/wordle.c/README.md

 ## Optimization

-In order to better eliminate combinations and skip over some iterations, every word `a` gets an array of all the possible other words that don't share letters with `a`.
+On top of backtracking, further combinations are eliminated by pre-calculating non-overlapping word pairs.
+Every word `a` gets an array of all the possible other words that don't share letters with `a`.
 This way, if a certain word `a` is chosen to be in a first position, only the words that don't overlap with `a` are checked.
 For every such word `b`, another list is used which enables us to find a word `c` which has no overlap with `b`.
 Therefore, the only thing that is needed to be checked is wether `c` overlaps with `a`, and so on.
 For every word at position `n`, the word definitely doesn't overlap with the word at `n-1`, however it may overlap with words at `1..n-2`.

 # Multithreading